 Dogwood trees offer striking blooms during spring, interesting branching patterns during summer and beautiful foliage during fall.
 Other good choices for spring flowering include ornamental fruit trees; the fruit is merely a bonus.
 My favorites are Bradford pears and apple trees.
 Flowering landscape trees can be the main attraction of the landscape during the spring season.
 Weeping cherry trees are spectacular blooming specimens for the spring landscape as are magnolias.

-An interesting tree for winter enjoyment include birch trees.
+An interesting tree for winter enjoyment includes birch trees.
 Birches have interesting branching patterns as well as unusual bark.

 Do You Need Privacy?